ism-courses/OOP-Mini-Project-10/README.md

-The Boss wants you to Separate classes in your **OOP Mini-Project 9** into 2 modules.
+Your client wants you to Separate classes in your **OOP Mini-Project 9** into 2 modules.

 Here are the steps:
 1. Create a main.py file